First Texas Oil Boom

 The first Texas oil boom arrived in the summer of 1894 when the Corsicana oilfield is discovered by a drilling contractor hired by the city to find water.
 Residents annually celebrate the 1894 discovery with a Derrick Day Chili & BBQ Cook-Off.

 An oil well that produced less than three barrels a day transformed Corsicana, Texas, from a sleepy agricultural town into a petroleum and industrial center.
 It launched industries, including service companies and manufacturers of the newly invented rotary drilling rig.
+Locals consider the 1894 Corsicana oilfield discovery well, drilled on South 12th Street, the first significant commercial oil discovery west of the Mississippi (Kansans claim the 1892 Neodesha oil well).

 Although it was not the first oil well in Texas, the discovery soon led to others that established the state’s exploration and production industry.
 Corsicana reportedly built the first refinery west of the Mississippi.
 It also was home to Wolf Brand Chili.